JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 --------------------

 This filter runs the Ship Track Check filter and/or the Stuck Check filter (depending on the observation type) on an auxiliary obs space.
-The auxiliary obs space is expected to be a superset of the original obs space, with an earlier start time than the assimilation window but the same end time.
+The auxiliary obs space should be a superset of the original obs space, with an earlier start time than the assimilation window and either the same, or optionally a later, end time.
 The equivalent observations to those which were flagged in the auxiliary obs space are then flagged in the original obs space.
 This filter is motivated by the fact that the Ship Track Check and Stuck Check filters both rely on viewing observations within the context of their surrounding observations.
-Thus, this filter makes the underlying filters more reliable for observations early in the assimilation window.
+Thus, this filter makes the underlying filters more reliable for observations close to the temporal boundaries of the assimilation window.
 The filters are run independently: any observations within the assimilation window flagged by either of the sub-filters will be flagged by this filter.

 The following YAML parameters are supported: